brighamskarda/scrabbleCPP/README.md

 now, I don't have a need/want to work on a scrabble board with anything but the standard rules.
 Suppport for different rulesets is not a gurantee for this project.

-#### Optimization
-I did not include optimizations in my build/run script.
-You probably want to give it the parameters -O2 or -O3 for good optimization.

-### Shoutouts
-I would like to give a huge shoutout to the devlopers of the [Pulsar Edit](https://pulsar-edit.dev/).
-I was so dissapointed when Atom was deprecated, as it was my favorite code editor.
-Pulsar has been a great continuation of the Atom project.
-ScrabbleCPP is being developed in Pulsar.